moralescastillo/mysite/_authors/admin.md

 twitter: https://twitter.com
 #facebook: https://www.facebook.com
 ---
 Hi there!
-My name is Paulo and I am a freelance data all-arounder based in Berlin, Germany.
+My name is Paulo and I am an analytics/data engineer and endurance runner based in Berlin, Germany.
 Welcome to my blog.